 On April 4th 1968 Martin Luther King was assassinated at the Lorraine Motel in Memphis.
 Coming April, fifty years after, the shocking tragedy will still be remembered throughout the globe.
 King was one of the profound leaders of the human rights movement in the USA, propounding equal right for black and white.
 However, even after fifty years, the fight is not history at all.
 On the contrary, it rekindles.

-On November 12th or 19th, on one of these two days, we will have our first James Wm.
+On November 19th, we will have our first James Wm.
 McClendon Lectures given at VU University Amsterdam by a prominent speaker, yet to reveal.
 However, the leading theme of the lectures is already in the open: Leading Interpretive Lives.
 Moreover, we have connected King and the theme, and accordingly focus on King’s interpretive life during the lectures and responses.
 Dr. King (an honorary degree given to him by VU University Amsterdam) did not merely live his own life, but lived the life of hope and expectation of myriads of black people in the United States and far beyond.
 This is not so, because I say it is, but because people talk about him that way.
 Therefore, King’s life is the embodiment of the life story of many people, who feel that their lives are, somehow, enveloped, and even explained, by his.
 He lived (and died) what they hoped for, he spoke their stories and language, and he became the victim that the perpetrators aimed for.
 Still, many people see their lives mirrored back by King’s speeches, sermons, experiences, life and death.
 Altogether, this is an interpretive life.

 As I said before, this is the type of leadership which the churches, in secularized Europe (and secularizing USA), are in need of.
 However, leading interpretive lives cannot be taught or educated.
 It just happens, if it happens at all.
 But happily, the church does not need to have many of such lives.
 One may be enough, as one of the fables of Friedman powerfully illustrates.